 - Germany has recently taken Italy prisoner.
 Germany, bored out of his mind and furious that Italy doesn't even want to escape, is pushed to the limit when Italy starts singing Germany a song.
 The song starts out as complimentary, but it then starts to insult Germany's attitude, food, "scary tourists" and overly abrasive girls.
 Italy is shipped back home in a box before he is even finished singing.

-- One time, Germany shipped Italy home in a box.
-The Allies shipped Italy back to Germany twice, once after America captured him (although they were willing to keep him like a dog until he insulted England's cooking, at which point America immediately decided not to keep him), then again after France captured him.
+- The Allies shipped Italy back to Germany twice, once after America captured him (although they were willing to keep him like a dog until he insulted England's cooking, at which point America immediately decided not to keep him), then again after France captured him.
 Both times, the box had 'FUCK' written on it, in big, bold letters.

 - The Marvel Universe robot character Machine Man (Aaron Stack) was nudged toward sentience by the alien Celestials at his creation.
 Years later, they abducted him and took him into space.
 They then returned him to Earth with little explanation for their actions.
 Suffering from self-esteem issues, Aaron claims they returned him because they thought he was boring and obnoxious.